journeyapps/node-sqlcipher/README.md

 # SQLCipher

-A copy of the source for SQLCipher 3.4.1 is bundled, based on SQLite 3.15.2.
+A copy of the source for SQLCipher 3.4.1 is bundled, which is based on SQLite 3.15.2.

-On Windows, OpenSSL 1.0.2n is additionally bundled.
-This is specifically used for Electron builds.
+## OpenSSL

+SQLCipher depends on OpenSSL.
+When using NodeJS, OpenSSL is provided by NodeJS itself.
+For Electron, we need to use our own copy.

+For Windows we bundle OpenSSL 1.0.2n.
 Pre-built libraries are used from https://slproweb.com/products/Win32OpenSSL.html.

-On other platforms, OpenSSL is provided by NodeJS.
+On Mac we build against OpenSSL installed via brew, but statically link it so that end-users do not need to install it.

+On Linux we dynamically link against the system OpenSSL.

 # API